MBvisti/MBvisti/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently working as a contractor
+- 🔭 I’m currently working as a contractor, specializing in Go
-- 💻 My current stack is: Golang, Svelte, Typescript and Postgresql
-- 🌱 I’m currently learning Rust
 - 📫 How to reach me: on my twitter @mbvisti